 We are grateful for the generosity of these individuals, families, and corporations who have made commitments to provide much needed support to deserving students.

-The information on this page describes the process for endowing a scholarship and answers questions such as how scholarships are awarded.
+The information on this page explains the process for endowing a scholarship.
 Click the following link to view a list of the College's endowed alumni scholarships and awards.

 How are scholarships named?

 The major benefactor of a scholarship establishes the scholarship name.
-You can establish a scholarship in your own name or choose to name it for a friend, family member, organization or a favorite faculty member.
+You may establish a scholarship in your own name or choose to name it for a friend, family member, organization, or a favorite faculty member.

 How is the selection criteria established for the scholarship I am establishing?

 You can aid in establishing the scholarship criteria by expressing your intentions for the award.
-The College will draft the scholarship criteria according to your specifications and present it to you for your approval.
+The College will draft the scholarship criteria according to your specifications and present a Memorandum of Understanding (MOU) for your approval.
+The MOU will outline how the scholarship will be funded and awarded over time.
+The criteria may be based on:

 How are scholarships awarded?

-Scholarships for current students are advertised on the College’s website and in the College bulletin.
-Typically, the Office of Financial Aid carefully reviews each application and selects the most deserving recipient(s) based on the established criteria.
+Scholarships for current students are published on the College’s website and in the College catalog.
+Students my apply for financial aid by completing the Free Application for Federal Student Aid (FAFSA).
+Typically, the Office of Financial Aid carefully reviews each application and selects the most deserving recipient(s) based on the established criteria and financial need.